 - Historical or chronic illnesses/injuries if your pet no longer shows symptoms

 There are a few things you can do to help make pet insurance cheaper:

-- Choose a contribution policy – these are policies where you have to pay a percentage of the claim.
+- Choose a contribution policy – where you have to pay a percentage of the claim.

-- Keep your pet healthy – an obvious one, but looking after your pet properly could save you hundreds, or even thousands, in trips to the vet.
-This includes the big things like making sure they’re up to date on any vaccinations or annual boosters, to keeping them on a healthy diet that suits their needs.
-You should also look out for signs of fleas or worms, to avoid more serious conditions developing.
+- Keep your pet healthy – an obvious one, but looking after your pet properly could save you hundreds, or even thousands of pounds in vet bills.
+This includes the big things like making sure they’re up to date with vaccinations or annual boosters, and keeping them on a healthy diet.
+Look out for signs of fleas or worms to avoid more serious conditions developing.

-- Spay or neuter your pet – this could potentially lower your premiums, as it means pets are less likely to catch or develop various illnesses or conditions.
+- Spay or neuter your pet – this could potentially lower your premiums, as it means pets are less likely to catch or develop various illnesses and conditions.

 - Get a multi-pet discount – if you’ve got more than one pet, many insurance providers offer discounts for adding more pets to the same policy.

-- Pedigree dogs and cats can make wonderful pets.
-Just remember, they might be more prone to inherited disorders, which could then make them more expensive to insure.
+- Choose your breed wisely – pedigree dogs and cats can make wonderful pets, but might be more prone to inherited disorders, which could then make them more expensive to insure.